Lawson (ACT)

 Population growth drivers in Lawson are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, age group growth rates from ACT Government's SA2 area projections are adopted.
-Future population trends indicate a decline of 287 persons by 2041 according to current methodology.
-However, specific age cohorts like the 45 to 54 age group are projected to grow, with an increase of 71 people anticipated.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, are adopted.
+As we examine future population trends, projections indicate a decline in overall population, with the suburb of Lawson's population expected to reduce by 300 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 45 to 54 age group, which is projected to grow by 57 people.

 Frequently Asked Questions - Population